roweldelrosario/roweldelrosario.github.io/_posts/2020-04-11-steps-to-create-this-website.md

 ### 1. Prepare a Github Pages site

-Just follow what is written at  [Github Pages](https://pages.github.com).
+Just follow what is written on [Github Pages](https://pages.github.com).
 You need a [Github](https://github.com) account to proceed, so sign up for a free account if you don’t have one.

 [Jekyll](https://jekyllrb.com) has a default theme, but you can use a different one you like.
-I forked the [Hyde theme repository](https://github.com/poole/hyde) and add a few changes related to tagging which comes from [another repository](https://github.com/qian256/qian256.github.io), which is also based from Hyde theme.
+I forked the [Hyde theme repository](https://github.com/poole/hyde) and add a few changes related to tagging which comes from [another repository](https://github.com/qian256/qian256.github.io), which is also based on Hyde theme.

 I’m using a Mac to test the site locally.
 You can follow the steps from [Github Help](https://help.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll).
 I already have Ruby, so I just installed Jekyll and clone my Github repository to a local directory.